 Review Your Product Labels

-In light of this information, it might be a good idea to review your product labels and the materials that accompany your products – including your website, Facebook pages, promotional materials and even invoices.
+In light of this information, it might be a good idea to review your product labels and the materials that accompany your products, including your website, Facebook pages, promotional materials, and even your invoices.

 Keep in mind that cosmetic products are “products intended to be applied to the human body for cleansing, beautifying, promoting attractiveness or altering the appearance.”
 Drugs are “products intended for use in the cure, mitigation, treatment or prevention of disease and articles intended to affect the structure or any function of the body.”

-The key word here is “intended” – as in, what does the consumer intend to do with your product, based on what you’ve stated the product can do.
-If the consumer, based on what you’ve told him or her, buys your product because he or she intends to treat or cure something, then you have made drug claims somehwere and should revise your wording to conform with cosmetic regulations.
+The key word here is “intended.”
+As in, what does the consumer intend to do with your product, based on what you’ve stated the product can do?
+If the consumer, based on what you’ve told him or her, buys your product because he or she intends to treat or cure something, then you have made drug claims somewhere and should revise your wording to conform with cosmetic regulations.